mautic/mautic-documentation/pages/03.Setup/01.how-to-install-mautic/02. Installing from GitHub/docs.en.md

 ---
 ## Cloning Mautic from GitHub

-When working with Mautic in a testing environment, or contributing to Mautic, it's important to have all the files locally (including automated tests) from the GitHub repository, many of which the production build process excludes.
+When working with Mautic in a testing environment, or contributing to Mautic, it's important to have all the files locally - including automated tests - from the GitHub repository, many of which the production build process excludes.

 You should consider installing the [GitHub Command Line Interface (CLI) tool][github-cli], as it makes the process much simpler.